[−]Struct gio::File

 short and long names on FAT/NTFS, or bind mounts in Linux.
 If you want to

-point to the same file you can query for the
+check if two GFiles point to the same file you can query for the

-attribute.
-Note that File
+G_FILE_ATTRIBUTE_ID_FILE attribute.
+Note that File does some trivial

 canonicalization of pathnames passed in, so that trivial differences in